kleopatra999/android-test-boost-python-3/README.md

 # Test Boost.Python on Android

+## Run

+If your `ndk-build` is in PATH and you have the CrystaX NDK all the dependencies of this package, you can build and run the test with

+    make python-copy && make

 ## Build

-You need to copy your prebuilt Python in the `copy/` directory such that your `copy/` directory looks somehow like this.
+You need to copy your prebuilt Python in the `copy/` directory.
+`make python-copy` does that job automatically if possible.
+After that your `copy/` directory looks somehow like this.

     copy/
     copy/site-packages